Call Numbers:

 There are two published manuals devoted to government publications.

-Cornell University has a wonderful blog describing how to cite government publications using MLA and APA.
+Cornell University has a wonderful website describing how to cite government publications using MLA and APA.

-Indiana University at Bloomington has a terrific overview guide describing in detail how to cite the different forms and formats of government publications.
+Columbia College in Vancouver, Canada has a terrific overview guide describing in detail how to cite the different forms and formats of government publications: APA 7.
+Chicago 18.
+MLA 9.